-Cultivating Church Community: What it Means to Slow Down and Show Up
+Cultivating Church Community: Learning to Slow Down and Show Up

 One by one, they stood silently, then made their way over to the small line forming at the left side of the room.
 It was Sunday morning, and our retreat speaker had invited us up to the microphone to share how God had been working in our hearts over the course of the weekend.